 🔼The name Sheshan in the Bible

 There's only one man named Sheshan in the Bible.
 He was a son of Ishi, son of Appaim, who descended from Hezron of Judah (1 Chronicles 2:31).
 Sheshan is famous for giving his daughter to his Egyptian servant Jarha for a wife (1 Chronicles 2:35).
-This daughter is unnamed in verse 35, but perhaps it was the Ahlai mentioned in verse 31 (since Sheshan had no sons, only daughters — verse 34).
+This daughter is unnamed in verse 35, but perhaps it was the Ahlai mentioned in 2:31 (since Sheshan had no sons, only daughters — see 2:34).

 🔼Etymology of the name Sheshan